 Project period: 5 years

 Matching funds are required for a portion of the project.
-Recipients must contribute two times the award amount, a 2:1 match, from non-federal sources in years 2 through 5 of the grant.
+Recipients must contribute twice the award amount, a 2:1 match, from non-federal sources in years 2 through 5 of the grant.

 Who Can Apply